micschk/silverstripe-bootstrap-sass-basetheme/README.md

 ```
 If you require specific versions for these components, update the `bower.json` config file prior to installing the components.
 You can later update these dependencies by running `bower update`.

-### Grunt (/compass)
+### Grunt (/compass) & NPM
-While you could use basic compass to compile your sass to css (basic configuration included), it's recommended to use the Grunt taskrunner instead. [http://gruntjs.com/](Grunt) allows you to automate repetitive tasks in Javascript syntax (like minification, compilation, unit testing, linting, etc).
-The included Gruntfile.js contains extra functionality like running prefixer after compilation (adds browser prefixes to required css3).
-This gruntfile takes its inspiration from XploreNet/bootstripe (simplified).
-You can change or add your own tasks if you like, it's even possible to handle deployment via grunt [](grunt-shipit).
+While you could just use compass to compile your sass to css (basic configuration included), it's recommended to use the Grunt taskrunner instead.
+[Grunt](http://gruntjs.com/) allows you to automate repetitive tasks in Javascript syntax (like minification, compilation, unit testing, linting, etc).
+The included Gruntfile.js contains extra functionality like running prefixer after compilation (adds browser prefixes to required css3) and uglifying your javascript, as well as generating responsive versions of background images.

+The various tasks Grunt generates, are run by grunt modules.
+The scripts & modules required are installed (within your theme directory) by running `npm install`.

+The included gruntfile takes its inspiration from XploreNet/bootstripe (slightly simplified).
+You can change or add your own tasks if you like, it's even possible to handle deployment via grunt [grunt-shipit](https://github.com/shipitjs/grunt-shipit).

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create/edit a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.

 While you're developing just run `grunt` from the theme directory and you'll get live reload in your browser.
 Assuming you've installed the plugin for [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload/).

-Then to create a production version, running `grunt build` will create an optimised version of your theme using a.o. uglify to compress the css & javascript.
+Then to create a production version, running `grunt build` will create an optimised version of your theme using a.o. minify your css & uglify your javascript.

 # Tools